 Insights from the cash projection will allow you to make further refinements to your goals and objectives.
 Strategic planning is not a linear process where big ideas flow neatly to details.
 It’s an iterative process where you constantly refine earlier steps based on the information you gain in later steps.
 All the parts of the process need to be flexible so they form an integrated plan at the end.

 You can get my free cash flow template here.

 What is Strategic Planning?
 Your Definition of Success and Your Path to Achieving It

 I’ve given you lots of details and resources on how to build your strategic plan.
 Just to make sure you’re not lost in those details, here are the four steps:

 - Purpose – Why do you own this company?

 - Vision and mission – Where are you going and how are you going to get there?

 - SWOT – What is your current reality?

 - Three Year priorities, one-year goals, quarterly objectives – How will you get from your current reality to your vision?

 You can build this plan alone with the resources I’ve given you or allow me to guide you through the process.
 Check out my ACE strategic planning program for small businesses if you want more resources.
 It’s part of the FAST program.
-FAST members can also schedule free 15-minute calls with me or have me coach them through their planning at discounted rates.

 I wish you clarity on your purpose and a plan to get there.
 I wish you well.